 Contemporaneously, there's a social fascination with women from the past whose contributions to cultural achievements have been neglected.
 This preoccupation with trailblazing literary foremothers is likely to continue, challenging and replacing the long tradition of canonical patriarchal domination with chronologies that include women writers.
-Women’s writing in all genres is blooming and my hope is that this blog will contribute to the current and continued reassessment of forgotten women of our country’s past.
+Women’s writing in all genres is blooming and my hope is that this blog will contribute to the current and continued reassessment of forgotten women of our county's - and by extension - country’s past.

 In the Pages I've integrated material from my old website South West Women Writers; although at this stage it is in no way definitive you'll find a little background information about some of the women who wrote in Devon as well as lists of some of their texts, with links to other sources.

 Photo: Exeter castle in Rougemont Gardens Exeter where EM Delafield drafted her early novels